rjmoggach/python-dirtt/README.rst

 Running the tests
 ~~~~~~~~~~~~~~~~~

-dirtt's test suite is small and not yet at all comprehensive, but we aim
+python-dirtt's test suite is small and not yet at all comprehensive, but we aim
 to grow it.
 That's not true...
 It plain doesn't exist yet.
 Anyone care to contribute?